bzsamus/Learning-PHP/README.md

 # Learning-PHP
-Discoveries on how to writing better PHP code
+Tips on how to write better PHP code

+## Contents